ardsh/slonik-trpc/README.md

 });
 ```

+This returns a relay-like pagination result, with `nodes` and `pageInfo` keys.

 From here on, you only need to add more options to your loader, to make the API more thorough and customized to your needs.
 You have full control over what SQL is being executed, and can get the raw SQL query using `getQuery`.

 ### [Documentation](https://ardsh.github.io/slonik-trpc/)